API reference¶

 - Parameters:

-item (str | Path) – the item file
+item (str | Path) – Path to the item file.

-root (str | Path) – the root directory containing either the features or the audio files
+root (str | Path) – Path to the root directory containing either the features or the audio files.

-context (Literal['within', 'any']) – the context mode, either “within” or “any”
+context (Literal['within', 'any']) – The context mode, either “within” or “any”.
+Always use “within” with representations of triphones.
+Defaults to “within”.

-distance (DistanceName) – the distance metric, either “cosine”, “euclidean”, “kl_symmetric” or “identical”
+distance (DistanceName) – The distance metric, “angular” (same as “cosine”), “euclidean”, “kl_symmetric” or “identical”.
+Defaults to “angular”.

 - Return type: